whokilleddb/ghosted/README.md

   IN HANDLE             _ExceptionPort_ OPTIONAL );
 ```

-Note how the function takes the handle to a Secion, and not a file?
+Note how the function takes the handle to a Section, and not a file?
 This symbolizes that we don't necessarily need a file-on-disk to create a process.

-Next up, look up the defintion of [PsSetCreateProcessNotifyRoutine](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-pssetcreateprocessnotifyroutine):
+Next up, look up the definition of [PsSetCreateProcessNotifyRoutine](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-pssetcreateprocessnotifyroutine):

 ```Cpp
 NTSTATUS PsSetCreateProcessNotifyRoutine( [in] PCREATE_PROCESS_NOTIFY_ROUTINE NotifyRoutine, [in] BOOLEAN Remove );